 \subsection{Presentations}

-\textbf{First scenario (no guidelines):} At the start of both presentations, we included a short description of the dataset, the model inputs, and the SME's prediction task.
+\textbf{Scenario 1 (no guidelines):} At the start of both scenario presentations, we included a short description of the dataset, the model inputs, and the SME's prediction task.
 An example of the input data was provided as well as a table of the first 10 prediction results for the KNN (baseline) and XGB (new) models.
-Following common practices described by data scientists and SMEs in our interview study, we did not include any visualizations for the first scenario's presentation.
-Instead, a table of common regression model metrics (R2, MSE, MAE) were displayed to convey the performance of both models.
+Following the most standard practices described by data scientists and SMEs in our first interview study, we did not include any visualizations for the first scenario's presentation.
+Instead, a table of common regression model metrics (R$^2$, MSE, MAE) were displayed to illustrate the performance of both models.

-\textbf{Second scenario (with guidelines):} Before starting our second scenario, we explained to SMEs that supplementary information would be included about the next scenario.
-This supplementary info was designed to reflect the guidelines described in Section~\ref{sec:guidelines}; how each addition maps to guidelines is described in table~\ref{tab:validation_results_guideline}.
+\textbf{Scenario 2 (with guidelines):} Before starting our second scenario, we explained to SMEs that supplementary information would be included in the next set of slides.
+This additional information was designed to reflect the guidelines described in Section~\ref{sec:guidelines}; the description of the mapping is shown in Table~\ref{tab:validation_results_guideline}.
 In total, there were four differences (\textbf{D1}-\textbf{D4}) incorporated into the presentation of our second scenario.
+This additional information was embedded and explicitly highlighted in our slides, and can be found in our provided supplemental.
 We briefly describe each below: